USNavalResearchLaboratory/turboWAVE/docs/dev-field.rst

 		}
 	}

-Here, we have again assumed the block is defined inside a derivative of ``DiscreteSpace``.
+Here, we have again assumed the block is defined inside a derivative of ``DynSpace``.
 It is important to understand that this construction uses thread parallelism *across* strips, and vector parallelism *along* strips.
 Therefore it is not effective for 1D problems.

 ..
 Warning::